mmtrebuchet/bpreveal/doc/text/programs.rst

 :py:func:`utils.oneHotDecode<bpreveal.utils.oneHotDecode>`.
 These functions are optimized and can perform their calculations far faster than a naive implementation with dictionary lookups.

+For applying mutations to sequences, I suggest using the :py:class:`Organism<bpreveal.gaOptimize.Organism>` class in the :py:mod:`gaOptimize<bpreveal.gaOptimize>` module.
+While it is designed to be part of a genetic algorithm optimization, it can easily be used on its own to apply corruptors (called "corruptors" to avoid confusion with the genetic algorithm operation called "mutation") to a single sequence.

 Getting importance scores